ESD Grounding Requirements in Your Next PCB

 Perhaps the best grounding strategy is to attach a connection between your ground plane and the chassis for your device.
 This allows any current spike due to an ESD event to travel back to ground through a bulky metal chassis, eventually reaching earth.
 This allows an induced current to flow through your ground connection and away from your board, rather than flowing through sensitive components.

 How to Check ESD Grounding Compliance for Shock Management

 Using components by themselves is not a cure-all for ESD problems, and the same applies to a ground plane in your board.
-Instead of relying on components or grounding on their own, your design software should allow you to implement both strategies to protect your from ESD.
+Instead of relying on components or grounding on their own, your design software should allow you to implement both strategies to protect yourself from ESD.
 With the right software, you’ll be able to find and place the right components for strong ESD protection, as well as design a grounding strategy for your board.

 When your PCB design software includes power simulation tools alongside your design features, you can immediately simulate the response to a transient voltage in your board.
 The response in different signal nets or traces can then be compared to the electrical ratings for your components, allowing you to determine the effectiveness of your ESD suppression strategy.

 - Once you’ve added the right components to your layout and finished your ground plane designs, you can check for ground loops, potential thermal problems, and islands or peninsulas using a PDN analyzer.
 The right PCB design software includes this alongside your design features.